The Lifeline Team is here to help! Contact us and we'll work

 March 19, 2018: Changes to benefit port freeze (section 54.411 of the Lifeline Program Rules) will be effective on March 19, 2018, 60 days after the Fourth Report and Order was published in the Federal Register.

-August 1, 2018: Changes to enhanced Tribal support and Link Up will be effective on August 1, 2018, or 90 days after the Office of Management and Budget (OMB) approves the new information collection requirements, which are subject to the Paperwork Reduction Act of 1995 (PRA), whichever date is later.
+August 1, 2018 (or later): Changes to enhanced Tribal support and Link Up will be effective on August 1, 2018, or 90 days after the Office of Management and Budget (OMB) approves the new information collection requirements, which are subject to the Paperwork Reduction Act of 1995 (PRA), whichever date is later.

 The benefit port freeze rule, which went into effect with the 2016 Lifeline Modernization Order, is eliminated.
 The benefit port freeze rule required Lifeline subscribers to remain with their Lifeline service provider for a minimum period (60 days for voice service and 12 months for broadband service).